ggozad/collective.classification/README.txt

 document classification.
 Currently it makes use of the `Natural Language Toolkit`_ and features a trainable document classifier based on Part Of Speech (POS) tagging, heavily influenced by `topia.termextract`_.
-This is not a finished product and is intended to be used for experimentation and development.
+This product is mostly intended to be used for experimentation and development.

   .. _`Natural Language Toolkit`: http://www.nltk.org
   .. _`topia.termextract`: http://pypi.python.org/pypi/topia.termextract/